 - 1 to 2 cups water

-- In a large container, combine the soy sauce and garlic then marinade the chicken for at least 3 hours
+- In a large container, combine the soy sauce and garlic then marinade the chicken for at least 1 to 3 hours

 - Place the cooking oil in a pan and apply heat